-- New feedstock - With the transition towards a more sustainable society, catalytic processes for alternative feedstock, rather than fossil-based, need to be developed to produce chemicals, fuels, and materials.
-Biomass and CO2 are sustainable feedstock allowing production of functionalized hydrocarbons.
-In the conversion of these feedstock new catalysts, which can cope with these feedstock (and their impurities!) will play a crucial role.
-Also catalysis allowing re-utilization of waste-streams should be developed.
-E.g. catalysis for depolymerization of plastics would allow efficient and versatile recycling options, and catalysis to treat the resulting intermediate stream for use in the chemicals value chain. - Use of alternative stimuli to drive reactions. - With the envisioned surplus of renewable electricity, new ways of (combinations of) energy input instead of the currently applied heat, like photons, electrons, plasma, or electromagnetic waves, are expected to become more important in catalytic processing.
-This requires new catalysts which can deal with (combinations of) these forms of energy. - Highly light-efficient semiconductors in combination with suitable, nanoparticulate "cocatalysts" to reduce energy barriers of photon-induced electron transfer reactions, potentially stimulated by heat (photothermal catalysis), need to be developed.
+With the transition towards a more sustainable society, catalytic processes for alternative feedstocks, rather than fossil-based feedstocks, need to be developed to produce chemicals, fuels, and materials.
+Only three renewable resources containing the carbon we need in these products are available i.e. biomass, CO2 are recycled polymers/plastics.
+In the conversion of these feedstocks, new catalysts that are able to cope with these feedstocks (and their impurities!) will play a crucial role.

+• Use of alternative stimuli to drive reactions

+With the envisioned surplus of renewable electricity, new ways of (combinations of) energy input instead of the currently applied heat, like photons, electrons, plasma, or electromagnetic waves, are expected to become more important in catalytic processing.
+This requires new catalysts which can deal with (combinations of) these forms of energy.
+Highly light-efficient semiconductors in combination with suitable, nanoparticulate "cocatalysts" to reduce energy barriers of photon-induced electron transfer reactions, potentially stimulated by heat (photothermal catalysis), need to be developed.
 Plasmonic particles might allow local, light induced heating, reducing the energy input required for external heating of the reactor.
 To upscale photocatalytic, photoelectrochemical, or photothermal production routes, efficient reactors need to be designed, either solar exposed, or illuminated by artificial light sources.
-Gas-solid reactors have been proposed, which allow simultaneous introduction of heat and visible light. - Electrocatalysis can bring great opportunities for greening industrially relevant processes.
+Gas-solid reactors have been proposed, which allow simultaneous introduction of heat and visible light.

+Electrocatalysis can bring great opportunities for greening industrially relevant processes.
 Electrochemistry is of relevance for the production of hydrogen, CO2 conversion, and perhaps production of ammonia from nitrogen and water.
 Improved non-noble metal catalysts need to be developed with a long lifetime which allow a high current density and Faradaic efficiency.
-Integration of the catalysts by advanced system design for electrochemical processing is desired. - Solid oxide electrolyzer (SOE) technology is of relevance for producing hydrogen from steam, syngas from CO2 and steam (so-called co-electrolysis), and CO from CO2.
-The main advantage of the SOE technology is that a lower energy consumption is needed for the transformation due to the elevated temperatures.
-This technology can be further integrated (including by heat exchange) with industrial processes.
-The challenge is amongst others scaling up and improving durability and reliability.
+Integration of the catalysts by advanced system design for electrochemical processing is desired.